-While hundreds of new homes are constructed and sold in California each year, some buyers are disappointed to discover defects in their newly constructed homes – commonly referred to as construction defects.
-Depending on what the defect is and when it is discovered, you have various options to get your home repaired without dipping into your own pocketbook.
+While hundreds of new homes are constructed and sold in California each year, some buyers are disappointed to discover defects in their newly constructed homes, commonly referred to as construction defects.
+Depending on what the defect is and when it is discovered, you might have various options to get your home repaired without dipping into your own pocketbook.

 In order for a defect to qualify as a construction defect, the law requires that it be discovered within a certain number of years from the date of construction completion or from the close of escrow (depending on the defect and your set of circumstances).
 This can be anywhere from one to ten years, again depending on the type of defect.

-In some circumstances the law also sets deadlines (periods of years) by which you can file a lawsuit related to a new home construction defect.
-As a result, if you think you may have noticed a defect, don’t delay.
+In some circumstances California law also sets deadlines (periods of years) by which you must file your lawsuit related to a new home construction defect.
+As a result, if you think you have noticed a defect, don't delay.
 Your best course of action is to look into it immediately, to avoid missing any of the cutoff dates should you ultimately need to file a lawsuit.
-Ten years from the date the home was substantially completed tends to be the longest any homeowners can wait to file suit.
+Ten years from the date the home was substantially completed tends to be the longest any homeowner can wait to file suit.

-You can’t just sit back and watch the damage go from bad to worse—for example, watch as a leak in the roof allows water to pour in, damaging your floors and leading to a household-wide mold problem.
+You can't just sit back and watch the damage go from bad to worse and then expect to collect for repairs—for example, watch as a leak in the roof allows water to pour in, damaging your floors and leading to a household-wide mold problem.
 California law requires you to take reasonable steps to protect your property from additional damage once you notice there is a problem, such as covering up any holes where water is leaking in.

 These "temporary fix" costs are normally recoverable as part of a lawsuit, if you ultimately have to file one.
 Be sure to enlist the help of an expert to ensure that what you're doing is the best way to handle the situation, and to be sure that all your efforts are well documented.

-Under California law, the builder must provide a limited warranty, in writing, as to “fit and finish” items (including the quality completion of cabinets, flooring, mirrors, walls, countertops, and paint finishes, both inside and out).
-This warranty must last at least one year from the close of escrow (see, California Civil Code Section 900).
+Under California law, the builder must provide a limited warranty, in writing, as to "fit and finish" items (including the quality completion of cabinets, flooring, mirrors, walls, countertops, and paint finishes, both inside and out).
+This warranty must last at least one year from the close of escrow (see Cal.
+Civil Code § 900).